Skip to main content

 Probably the first school in this area was built in 1820 near the old Wilkes Cemetery about one mile west of Culleoka.
 The building, which has been gone for many years, housed a school for girls in one side and a place for religious worship in the other.

 In 1835, the Pleasant Grove Male Academy was organized.
-It was built about a mil west of the village on a two acre lot sold to the trustees of the school for $20.00 by M. H. Booker.
+It was built about a mile west of the village on a two-acre lot sold to the trustees of the school for $20.00 by M. H. Booker.

 The Pleasant Grove Female Academy was organized several years later before the outbreak of the Civil War.
 At a time when the education of women was considerably less important than the education of men, it is interesting to note that this progressive community was operating an academy with an enrollment of approximately one hundred girls.